 A Russian naval base is defended by dolphins.
 It's not as unusual as it sounds

-Russia's military is using specially trained dolphins to defend a critical naval base off of Crimea, according to an analysis published by US Naval Institute News.
+Russia's military is using specially trained dolphins to defend a critical naval base off Crimea, according to an analysis published by U.S. Naval Institute News.

-Submarine analyst H I Sutton wrote in the publication — which is editorially independent from the nonprofit USNI — earlier this week that satellite imagery from Maxar Technologies shows two dolphin pens at the entrance to Sevastopol Harbor, the Russian Navy's "most significant" naval base in the Black Sea.
+Submarine analyst H I Sutton wrote for the online news and analysis outlet — which is editorially independent from the nonprofit USNI — this week that satellite imagery from Maxar Technologies shows two dolphin pens at the entrance to Sevastopol's harbor, the Russian navy's "most significant" naval base in the Black Sea.
 He said the pens were moved there in February, around the time that Russia launched its full-scale invasion of Ukraine.

 The Maxar News Bureau confirmed to NPR that it agrees with that analysis.
 The firm also provided new satellite images, taken on Friday and showing a closer view of dolphin pens in the water at the entrance to the bay.

-Andrew Lambert, a professor of naval history at King's College London, tells NPR that he isn't surprised by the use of defense dolphins in the ongoing conflict, since they were in Sevastopol Harbor "long before it started."
+Andrew Lambert, a professor of naval history at King's College London, told NPR that he isn't surprised by the use of defense dolphins in the conflict, since they were in Sevastopol's harbor "long before it started."

-Indeed, the Soviet navy ran several marine mammal programs during the Cold War, including training dolphins near Sevastopol.
-That particular unit transitioned to the Ukrainian military when the Soviet Union collapsed, Sutton explains, but "barely stayed open" despite attempts to remain operational.
-Russia took control of the unit after it annexed Crimea in 2014, and expanded the program once again.
+Indeed, the Soviet navy ran several marine-mammal programs during the Cold War, including training dolphins near Sevastopol.
+That particular unit transitioned to the Ukrainian military when the Soviet Union collapsed, Sutton explained, but "barely stayed open" despite attempts to remain operational.
+Russia took control of the unit after it annexed Crimea in 2014, and it expanded the program once again.

 Dolphins' agility, speed and sonar make them valuable assets

-"Dolphins would be ideal for killing human divers... fast, clever, and powerful," he adds.
-"There is no evidence that they have done this, or are trained to do so, but it is probable.
+"Dolphins would be ideal for killing human divers ... fast, clever, and powerful," he added via email.
+"There is no evidence that they have done this or are trained to do so, but it is probable.
 Any diver in the harbour at night would be a target."

 According to Sutton, the dolphins in the Black Sea could be tasked with counter-diver operations, with the aim of preventing Ukrainian special operations forces from infiltrating the harbor underwater and sabotaging the high-value Russian warships there.

-He also noted they can swim faster than people and are also more trainable, since they can dive down and back up to the water's surface quickly without having to deal with decompression sickness like a human diver would.
+He also noted that they can swim faster than people and are also more trainable, since they can dive down and back up to the water's surface quickly without having to deal with decompression sickness as a human diver would.

 And dolphins make excellent patrol animals, he said, calling them "kind of like the guard dogs of the sea."
 Lambert made a similar comparison, noting powerful dogs are used for security on land.

 Still, putting dolphins not only in captivity but on the potential front lines of a conflict raises a slew of ethical questions.
-Activists have long called on the U.S. to end its dolphin program, calling it "inhumane and outdated."
+Activists have long called on the U.S. to end its dolphin program, saying it's cruel and outmoded.

 Dolphins and other marine mammals have been trained to do this work for decades — even as technology has improved.
 So why hasn't that changed?